How We Test Gaming Hardware

 Who Tests the Products

-All product testing at GamingNation is done by Harsh Talreja, the founder and lead reviewer.
+All product testing at GamingNation is done by Harsh Talreja the founder and lead reviewer.
 That means every review you read is written by the same person who actually used the product, not a team of anonymous content writers or AI generated fluff.

 Harsh has been building gaming PCs and testing peripherals since 2012.
+Honest trade-off.
 Day job: SEO Partner for Startups, spending 10+ hours a day on laptops.
 Gaming since CS 1.6 era, currently grinding Valorant and BGMI Mobile.
 This dual life of heavy coder plus gamer is why most of our reviews focus on real world use cases, not benchmark synthetic scores.

 How We Pick Products to Test